Montenegro votes for new leader with pro-Western veteran tipped to win - Journal du Cameroun

 If he wins the presidency, currently a ceremonial post held by his ally Filip Vujanovic, it is expected to become the real seat of power in the country of 620,000 people.

-Polls opened at 7am (0500 GMT) and will close at 8pm, with first results expected shortly afterwards.
+Polls opened at 7am (0500 GMT) and closed at 8pm, with first results expected soon after.

+Sunday’s vote passed off peacefully amid fears of disorder after 20 people were arrested and accused of trying to stage a coup during legislative elections in 2016.

 Djukanovic is the most high-profile of the seven candidates, with posters plastered all over the capital Podgorica — where a third of Montenegro’s population lives — proclaiming him as “leader, statesman and president of all citizens”.